Predictions and algorithmic statistics for infinite sequence: Introduction

 when $x$ is an increasing prefix of $\omega$.
 One would like to have this convergence for all Martin-L\"of random sequences $\omega$ (with respect to measure $P$), but this is not guaranteed, since the null set provided by the argument above may not be an \emph{effectively} null set.
-The following example constructed by Hutter and An.~Muchnik shows that this is indeed the case.
+An example from~\cite{hm} shows that this is indeed the case. \begin{theorem}[\cite{hm}] There exist a specific universal semi-measure $\m$, computable distribution $P$ and Martin-L{\"o}f random \textup(with respect to P) sequence $\omega$ such that